vlizBE/dcafs/docs/DAS Core manual.md

   * Send 'ss:addserial,sensor,COM1:19200' to connect to it
 * Now the text 'Connected to COM1' should appear
 * Check the settings.xml to see how this was defined
-* By default, das assumes that messages are terminated with \r\n (carriage return, line feed).
+* By default, dcafs assumes that messages are terminated with \r\n (carriage return, line feed).
 If this is incorrect and it's actually just the carriage return:
   * Send 'ss:alter,sensor,eol:\r' or 'ss:alter,sensor,eol:cr' the reply should be 'Alteration applied' and the xml updated.
   * Alternatively, edit the xml and send 'ss:reload,sensor' to reload the xml settings.